Zygmunt Świechowski: Later life

 From 1995 to 2000 he headed a Ministry of Culture research programme “The Millennium of the Council of Gniezno”.
 He joined the council of the Museum of Architecture in Wrocław in 2000.
-He was as a member of and actively participated in the work of the international Committee for History and Conservation of Sacred Architecture at the International Council on Monuments and Sites.
+He was a member of and actively participated in the work of the international Committee for History and Conservation of Sacred Architecture at the International Council on Monuments and Sites.

 Świechowski died in 2015, aged 95.
 His obituary in the journal Architectus quotes him as saying in 2008: “It is, after all, a safe and healthy profession spent in the attics and on the towers where the only danger one can face comes from the spiders disturbed by intruders destroying their webs, scared bats flying away or owls blinded with the flashlight.
 Climbing ladders, scaffoldings or rickety stairs and squeezing through narrow passages improves physical fitness.”